Delta 8 THC products filled Oregon’s brick and mortar convenience stores, cannabis dispensaries, and online shops at the drop of a hat.

 Even though D8 doesn’t cause the typical couch-lock, anxiety, and paranoia like the traditional THC, it’s still an intoxicating product, so use it carefully.

 We all know that the 2018 Farm Bill legalized all hemp-derived cannabinoids, including Delta-8 THC.
 This component is organically present in the hemp plant in less than 0.1%, which is not sufficient for manufacturers to extract it.

 So, they use hemp-derived CBD to convert it into D8 with the process of isomerization.
 This process creates a potential conflict with a regulation of the Drug Enforcement Agency (DEA) because when isomerized, D8 may be considered a synthetically-derived tetrahydrocannabinol.
 Namely, DEA’s Interim Rule groups all synthetically derived tetrahydrocannabinol, a Schedule I controlled substance.

 The ongoing debate is whether Delta-8 THC made using the method of isomerization (conversion of one cannabinoid into another) is considered a “synthetic” drug.

 Oregon’s lawmakers are looking to regulate the sale of D8 products on the market to ensure their safety and proper labeling.
 The state appears to be looking for the best approach without imposing a ban on these products.

 Be Sure to Check Out:

-You can buy D8 in Oregon local dispensaries or CBD shops, or you can order online.
+You can buy delta 8 in Oregon local dispensaries or CBD shops, or you can order online.

-Yes, you can order D8 products online legally in most states, including Oregon.
+Yes, you can order D8 products online legally in most states.
 Mr. Hemp Flower ships a variety of D8 products straight to your door.